Larrys River in Guysborough County, Nova Scotia — The Canadian Atlantic

 More.
 Search the internet for Samuel de Champlain Meets Captain Savalette On Shores of Tor Bay.

 Credits.
 This page was last revised on October 18, 2019.
 This page originally submitted on October 17, 2019, by Steve Stoessel of Niskayuna, New York.
-This page has been viewed 40 times since then.
+This page has been viewed 50 times since then and 4 times this year.
 Photos: 1, 2. submitted on October 17, 2019, by Steve Stoessel of Niskayuna, New York. • Andrew Ruppenstein was the editor who published this page.